jithumon/tgbot/README.md

 bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-Join the [news channel](https://t.me/Kochu_Updates) if you just want to stay in the loop about new features or announcements.
+Join the [news channel](https://t.me/KochuUpdates) if you just want to stay in the loop about new features or announcements.

 Alternatively, [find me on telegram](https://t.me/jithumon)!
 (Keep all support questions in the support chat, where more people can help you.)

+To deploy me on heroku, use below button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jithumon/tgbot)

+There is also a [tutorial video](https://youtu.be/W6CLKrehy6w) if you want any help on creating heroku clone.

 ## Starting the bot.